-- Unwanted sexual contact can include forced kissing, touching someone’s genitals, or touching a woman’s breast without their consent
+- Unwanted sexual contact includes forced kissing, touching someone’s genitals, or touching a woman’s breast without their consent;

-- Unwanted sexual penetration can include intercourse, anal sex, or any other form of penetration with a body part or object
+- Unwanted sexual penetration includes intercourse, anal sex, or any other form of penetration with a body part or object.

-Other states do not have sexual assault as a distinct crime, instead breaking it into separate offenses, including sexual battery, sexual abuse, and rape.
+Other states do not have sexual assault as a distinct crime, instead dividing it into separate offenses, including sexual battery, sexual abuse, and rape.

-The labels for these sex crimes matter less than how each state defines them and the penalties attached to them.
-It’s important for individuals accused of a sexual offense to seek legal advice from a criminal defense lawyer with experience in sex crime cases.
+The labels for sex crimes matter less than how each state defines them and the penalties attached to them.

 Generally, the crime of rape involves any nonconsensual: